hrosicka/github-follower-analyzer/README.md

 - A list of users you follow who don't follow you back
 - A list of users who follow you, but you don't follow back

+You can also choose to export the results to a TXT or CSV file.

 ## Requirements